a9sk/threatwise-log-collector/TSOC_API.md

 # TSOC API

-What is funny is we are working with honeypots and api in italian means bees...

 ## Intro

 The TSOC has a REST API that enables developing client scripts for integrating Threatwise with whatever thing you might want to integrate it into.